vivalamovie/liquidsky-origin-fix/README.md

 Open gpedit.msc and add the origin-fix.bat to startup and shutdown at Local Computer Policy/Computer Configuration/Windows Settings/Scripts (Startup/Shutdown)

-Survived the first few reboots.
-May cause the client to crash when ending a session.
-But the crashes could also be caused by heavy server use this weekend...
+Survived fresh installation and the first few reboots.

 *More results will follow.*